One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.

 You can install GDebi on Ubuntu with this simple one-liner:

 sudo apt install gdebi

-If you use software center frequently for searching, installing and managing applications on Ubuntu, App Grid is a must-have application.
+If you use the software center frequently for searching, installing, and managing applications on Ubuntu, App Grid is a must-have application.

-App Grid supports ratings, reviews and screenshots for applications.
+App Grid supports ratings, reviews, and screenshots for applications.

-Installing App Grid on Ubuntu
+Installing App Grid on Ubuntu based distributions

 sudo add-apt-repository ppa:appgrid/stable sudo apt update sudo apt install appgrid